brigadier/esphi/README.md

 Possible errors of commit:
 `{error, disposed}` - Transaction has been already disposed;
 `{error, rolled_back}` - Transaction rolled back because of conflict with another transaction;
 `{error, lock}` - Deadlocked with another transaction.
-You can manually roll back some of locked;
+You can manually roll back some of the locked transactions and repeat commit again;
 `{error, busy}` - The transaction is about to get commited by another process